rocky/python-xdis/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Tell us about decompyle3 bugs
+about: Tell us about xdis bugs

 ---